 Nurse Anesthesia Simulation Labs

-Since 2004, the Nurse Anesthesia Simulation Labs have been training student registered nurse anesthetists.
-Our dedicated simulation labs provide a unique, state-of-the-art teaching and learning experience.
-Integrated throughout the curriculum, our simulation program supports the achievement of program learning objectives from the first year onward.
+Since 2004, we have been educating our student registered nurse anesthetists in our dedicated Nurse Anesthesia Simulation Labs, which provide a unique, state-of-the-art teaching and learning experience.
+Integrated throughout the curriculum, our simulation program supports the achievement of learning objectives from the first year of our DNP Nurse Anesthesia specialty onward.
 The simulation program enables the practice of high-risk interventions without the risk of patient injury, ultimately enhancing patient safety.

 All simulations mimic real-life scenarios, immersing students in a safe environment where they interact with an interdisciplinary team.
-The ultimate goal is to demonstrate leadership, delegation, teamwork, and closed-loop communication.
-Faculty, Certified Registered Nurse Anesthetists (CRNAs) from the community, and nurses assume various roles to recreate the unique hospital environment, with the goal of improving patient care.
+The goal is to demonstrate leadership, delegation, teamwork, and closed-loop communication.
+Faculty, Certified Registered Nurse Anesthetists from the community, and nurses assume various roles to re-create the hospital environment, with the goal of improving patient care.

 INACSL Healthcare Simulation Standards of Best Practice